kupehtci/Cometa/README.md

 ### Getting started

-As Cometa use other repositories and systems as dependencies and these ones are handled as git submodules, in order to pull them together clone the repository:
+As Cometa use other repositories and systems as dependencies and these are handled as git submodules, in order to pull them together clone the repository:
 ```bash
 git clone --recurse-submodules https://github.com/kupehtci/Cometa.git
 ```